Data Recovery Services Canada data recovery in canada ontario

 Typical data recovery cases

 Here are some examples of common data recovery cases we handle in our data-to-day operation.
-For a complete list of models and manufacturers we can recover data from please visit our Supported models page.
+For a complete list of models and specific failures we can recover data from please visit our Supported models page.

-• Another example we are seeing more and more in the last year is laptop Toshiba GAS or GAX family drives with damaged bearings.
-The motor is either stuck completely and makes slight ticking/scratching sounds(click to listen) or it tries to spin up with loud grinding noise(click to listen).
+• Laptop Toshiba drive of GAS or GAX family with damaged bearings.
+The motor is either stuck completely and makes slight ticking/scratching sounds: or it tries to spin up with loud grinding/whirring noise: .
 Normally most data recovery companies would try swapping platters into good working drive and this is one of the most difficult, thus more expensive jobs in data recovery.
 For this case we have our know-how technology that doesn't involve opening the drive and makes this kind of restoration fairly easy and therefore less expensive.

 • Hard drive with lots of bad sectors.
-Cheap consumer data recovery software would just skip defective sectors, freeze, scratch(click to listen) or even start clicking(click to listen) on them causing more and more damage.
-Recovery process can run for ages on such drives.
-Imaging tools we use can quickly and carefully process timed out sectors and read bad sectors ignoring sector checksum - sometimes this can be the only way to pull data out.
+Whenever you try to read data from such drive you the drive could freeze, scratch: or even start clicking: whenever hitting bad areas causing more and more damage.
+Imaging tools we use can quickly and carefully process timed out sectors and read bad sectors ignoring sector checksum - sometimes this can be the only way to pull out the data.

 • Seagate SCSI Cheetah drive is identifed correctly in BIOS but shows 0 capacity.
 As soon as you try reading sectors it gives nothing but Medium Error.
 This is a typical firmware corruption for Seagate SCSI.
 Our engineers can repair this problem using our specialized SCSI utilities.

 This is a far from full list of possible hard drive problems we are able to take care of in our lab.
-Please ask if you have anything not mentioned here.
+Please feel free to contact us if you have any questions.

 Contact Name